mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 ### DOM traversal

-In HS, you do not call `getElementById`, `querySelectorAll`, etc.  Instead you take advtange of a shorthand syntax called `DOM literals` which are strings  (or [expressions](https://hyperscript.org/expressions/) that yield a string) wrapped with special characters to tell HS you want to access one or more DOM elements.
+In HS, you do not call `getElementById`, `querySelectorAll`, etc.  Instead you take advantage of a shorthand syntax called `DOM literals` which are strings  (or [expressions](https://hyperscript.org/expressions/) that yield a string) wrapped with special characters to tell HS you want to access one or more DOM elements.
 Behind the scenes HS invokes the standard queries for you.
 You can get or set any value accesed by a DOM literal syntax.

 Expressions inside of curly braces are evaluated to yield a string which is then uses as the literal value for DOM access.